 BC’s Provincial Health Officer Dr. Perry Kendall declared the overdose epidemic in BC a public health emergency in April 2016.
 Despite committed efforts, the epidemic continues, as overdose statistics show.
-This has significant impact on first responders, including frontline staff at PAN member and allied organizations, and especially people with lived experience (PWLE).
+This has significant impact on first responders, including frontline staff at Pacific AIDS Network (PAN) member and allied organizations, and especially people with lived experience (PWLE).

 Responding to overdoses is one small piece of healthcare and advocacy services.
 PAN’s report, Canadian Drug Policy, Supervised Consumption Sites & Provincial Response to the Public Health Crisis of Overdose Deaths, was developed following the fall 2016 conference, where it became clear we needed to identify key action areas for going forward.
 One of the action areas was addressing the needs of our member organizations.